dantuluri/blog/views/iarrc18/main.md

 ## Landing in Canada
 ***

 **The humidity difference hit me hard.** Last time I've experienced humidity levels that high was in India and Singapore.
 People also seemed like they were trying to escape into an AC equipped space fast.
-I've heard the temperature I experienced was an anomaly to temperature generally in Canada, which makes more sense.
+I've heard the temperature I experienced was an anomaly to temperatures generally in Canada, which makes more sense.

 # Raceday
 ---